-Inappropriate sinus tachycardia – Elevated heart rate
+Inappropriate sinus tachycardia – Elevated heart rate and the vagus nerve

 Ross Hauser, MD